GuildOfWeavers/AirScript/AirAssembly.md

 # AirAssembly

-AirAssembly is a low-level language for encoding Algebraic Intermediate Representation (AIR) of computations.
+AirAssembly is a low-level language for encoding Algebraic Intermediate Representation (AIR) of a computation.
 The goal of the language is to provide a minimum number of constructs required to fully express AIR for an arbitrary computation.

 AirAssembly is intended to be a compilation target for higher-level languages, and as such, expressivity and readability by humans are not explicit goals of the language.
+Instead, the language aims to:

+1. Be easy to parse.
+This is one of the reasons AirAssembly uses [s-expression](https://en.wikipedia.org/wiki/S-expression)-based syntax.
+2. Provide a small number of primitives which can be combined together to form more complex constructs.
+3. Avoid redundancy and implicit behavior.
+Ideally, there should be one right way to do things, and all parameters should be specified explicitly.

 ## AirAssembly module
 A module in AirAssembly is a self-contained unit which fully describes a computation.
 Its purpose is to specify: